siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 ## CMake

-CMake, IMO, is not a well-designed language.
-However, it is the de facto standard for C++ projects, so learning it is necessary.
+CMake is not super well-designed, but it is the de facto standard for C++ projects, so learning it is necessary.
 CMake itself is not a build system - instead, it generates build system files for other build systems, like `make`.
 But, let's be honest - we are going to use it like a build system.

 ## Modern C++